 If an emergency occurs after hours, you are encouraged to call the Crisis Center at (319) 351-0140; Department of Public Safety at (319) 335-5022; or UIHC Emergency Room at (319) 356-2233.
 If you have concerns about another staff or faculty member, Faculty and Staff Services can be reached at (319) 335-2085.

 To begin individual counseling at the UCS, the first step is to schedule a meeting with a UCS staff member for an initial consultation appointment.
-The purpose of this appointment is to provide an opportunity for you to discuss your concerns with a UCS staff member and to arrive at a mutually agreeable course of action to address your concerns.
-You can schedule a consultation appointment by calling (319) 335-7294.
-Once you have an appointment scheduled, please plan to arrive at least 30 minutes early to complete paperwork on our in-house computer terminals.
-The actual consultation appointment typically lasts 45 to 50 minutes.
+This appointment provides an opportunity for you to discuss your concerns with a therapist and determine which service will best meet your needs.

 In addition to individual and group counseling, the UCS also offers brief couples counseling.
 This service is designed to address relationship concerns between people who are involved in an intimate r...Learn More